jum/slog-traceparent/README.md

-The slog-traceparent package contains a simple middleware for the slog package to parse an incoming traceparent header and put the traceinfomation into current context.
+The slog-traceparent package contains a simple middleware for the slog package to parse an incoming traceparent header and put the trace information into current context.
 The [slog-context](github.com/veqryn/slog-context) package can be used to append or prepend the trace information to the log record.